St Bartholomew’s Church, Welby

 Welcome to St Bartholomew´s Church Welby

-St Bartholomew’s Church LE14 3JL is situated about two miles north of the centre of Melton Mowbray, off the A606 Nottingham Road off St Bartholomew’s Way.
-The Deputy Wardens caring for the Church are Mr Colin Beavis and Mr Peter Franklin see our contact’s page.
+St Bartholomew’s Church LE14 3JL is situated in an isolated rural location about two miles north of the centre of Melton Mowbray, off the A606 Nottingham Road & off St Bartholomew’s Way.

-Services are on the first and third Sunday of every month at 3pm.
-See our Calender for the next service.
-You will be most welcome to attend.
-Special Services and are on our Services page and also in Calendar.
+Regular services are held on the first Sunday of every month at 3pm.
+See our Calendar for details of the next service and Special services which are listed.

 Exterior Picture by Paul Reece